ultimatecourses/ultimate-angular-master-seed/README.md

 # Ultimate Angular: Master App

-> This repo serves as the seed project for the master course as well as the final solution in a separate branch
+> This repo serves as the seed project for the master course as well as the final solution in a separate branch, come and [learn advanced Angular](https://courses.toddmotto.com) 1.5 architecture and components!

 [Setup and install](#setup-and-install) |
 [Tasks](#tasks) |
 [Resources](#resources)

 ----

 ## Setup and install